infohazardgames/Infohazard.Core/README.md

 1. In the main page for this repo, click on Code > Download Zip.
 2. Extract the zip on your computer.
-3. Make a HyperNav folder under your project's Assets folder.
+3. Make an Infohazard.Core folder under your project's Assets folder.
-4. Copy the `Editor` and `Runtime` folders from the extracted zip to the newly created HyperNav folder.
+4. Copy the `Editor` and `Runtime` folders from the extracted zip to the newly created folder.

 ### Method 4 - Asset Store

-If you’d rather use the asset store than the package manager, you can get the project at LINK TBD.
+If you’d rather use the asset store than the package manager, you can get the project [here](https://assetstore.unity.com/packages/add-ons/infohazard-core-utility-library-235104).
 Simply add it to the project as you would any other asset.

 ## Setup